Genivia/RE-flex/doc/index.md

   `reflex::Input::file_encoding::cp1258`  | CP-1258
   `reflex::Input::file_encoding::custom`  | User-defined custom code page

-To set the file encoding when assigning a file to read, use `reflex::Input(file, enc)` with one of the encoding constants shown in the table to construct the input object.
+To set the file encoding when assigning a file to read with `reflex::Input`, use `reflex::Input(file, enc)` with one of the encoding constants shown in the table.

 For example, use `reflex::Input::file_encoding::latin` to override the encoding when the file contains ISO-8859-1.
 This way you can match its content using